adorsys/XS2A-Sandbox/docs/user-guide.md

-## XS2ASandbox User Guide
+## ModelBank User Guide

-This document describes how to configure XS2ASandbox in your environment.
+This document describes how to configure ModelBank in your environment.

 ### E-mail configuration